venomix666/nanoComp/README.md

-Carrier board for the Tang Nano 20K, intended for computer applications.
+Simple carrier board for the Tang Nano 20K, intended for computer applications.

 The following features interfaces are available:
 * USB-C power input with diode protection to avoid back-powering when Tang Nano 20K USB cable is connected